tiagomota79/html-css-workshop/HTML/problem04/README.md

 ## Description

-Write an HTML page that matches the screenshot provided.
+Write an HTML page that matches the following:

 ![goal](screenshot.png)

-To solve this problem, you will have to look up the h1 to h6 tags.
-A solution is provided at the bottom.
-Try googling "h tags w3schools" for hints
+If you did not find the previous exercise easy, start from scratch.

 ## Submission

-When you are done, take a screenshot and place the screenshot in the submission subdirectory.
-Also, place your HTML file in the submission subdirectory.
-Don't forget to push your repository so that the TAs and teacher can see it.
+It will automatically be submitted the next time you push.

 ## Reference